Advisory Council

 Arlington Police Department (Retired)

-Susan Bragg has more than 35 years of experience as an advocate working with victims of violence in North Texas.
+Susan Bragg has over 35 years of experience as an advocate working with victims of violence in North TX.
 Ms. Bragg specializes in law enforcement training (e.g., death notification, family violence, trauma, and victims’ rights), counseling special victim populations, and all areas of grant management.
-As an adjunct professor, she has taught classes in Criminal Justice and Psychology at both university and community college levels.
+As an adjunct professor, she has taught classes in Criminal Justice and Psychology at university and community college levels.

-The Texas Governor’s Office, the Texas Attorney General’s Office, and the MADD National organization have recognized her for exemplary victim programs.
+The TX.
+Governor’s Office, the TX.
+Attorney General’s Office and the MADD National organization have recognized her for exemplary victim programs.
 Susan created Lawyers Against Domestic Violence, an award-winning pro bono group of family attorneys who assist battered women with their legal needs.
-Ms. Bragg earned a master’s degree in Psychology from Texas Woman’s University and a bachelor’s degree in Psychology from Christopher Newport University in Virginia.
+Ms. Bragg earned a master’s degree in psychology from TX.
+Woman’s University and a bachelor’s degree in psychology from Christopher Newport University in Virginia.
 She is also a Certified Law Enforcement Planner from the International Association of Law Enforcement Planners.

-Susan is Vice-Chair of the Advisory Council for The Shaken Baby Alliance, Co-Leads the Victim Family Peer Support Group, is an Adult Leader for the Youth Advisory Council, and is the Sponsor Committee Chair for the We Love Kids Telethon.
+Susan is Vice-Chair of the Advisory Council for SBA, Co-Leads the Victim Family Peer Support Group, Adult Leader for the Youth Advisory Council, and Sponsor Committee Chair for the We Love Kids Telethon.

 Kim Brandon,